gwax/www-gwax/posts/2004/01/im-content.rst

 Oh, by the way, if my banter seems a bit inane and boring, it's probably because I just started on this blog thing.
-So bear with me, it'll probably take a little while for the perterbations to work their way out and for me to reach a steady-state.
+So bear with me, it'll probably take a little while for the perturbations to work their way out and for me to reach a steady-state.